IHE/ITI.PIXm/input/pagecontent/volume-1.md

 Patient Identifier Cross-reference Manager and is outside the scope of IHE.

 The Intensive Care system wants to get lab information associated with a patient that the Intensive Care system knows as patient ID = MC-123.
-It requests requests cross-references **[05]** using its own patient ID = MC-123 including the domain identifier from the Patient Identifier Cross-reference Manager.
+Using its own patient ID = MC-123, requests that PIXm Manager return the patient's ID in the Main Hospital domain **[05]**.
-Having linked this patient with a patient known by medical record number (e.g., 007) in the Main Hospital Domain, the Patient Identifier Cross-reference Manager returns the cross-references known.
+Having previously cross-referenced this patient with a patient known by medical record number (e.g., 007) in the Main Hospital Domain **[04]**, the PIXm Manager returns that identifier for the patient.
-The Intensive Care system, for example using [MHD](https://profiles.ihe.net/ITI/TF/Volume1/ch-33.html), requests laboratory results from the lab system using the Patient Identifier in the Main Hospital Domain.
+The Intensive Care system is now able to request laboratory results via [MHD](https://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) **[06]**, using the Patient Identifier in the Main Hospital Domain.
+The lab system finds lab documents and returns them to the Intensive Care system.
-Upon receipt of the request,
-lab system finds lab documents and returns them to the Intensive Care system.

 ##### 1:41.4.2.1.2 Process Flow